alperen21/Scheduler/README.md

 ## Background

 The university offers several different sections of the same courses, this causes an enormous amount of combination of different sections.
-Having access to every combinations has several benefits: first of all, one can choose the best schedule for their own individual needs (such as not having to wake up too early or the desire to take a particular section). and it can enable one to act swiftly during the course registration days (for example, if one section is full; the user can quickly select one of the alternative schedules)
+Having access to every combination has several benefits: first of all, one can choose the best schedule for their own individual needs (such as not having to wake up too early or the desire to take a particular section) and it can enable one to act swiftly during the course registration days (for example, if one section is full; the user can quickly select one of the alternative schedules).
-Manually generating all possible combinations is very challenging at best and impossible at worst.
+Manually generating all possible scenarios is very challenging at best and impossible at worst.
 Thus, I developed this easy-to-use website to make creating course schedules easier for all students.

 ## How To Use It?